 There are several types of all porcelain crowns generally used in dental offices today.
 They have all proven to give the best cosmetic dental results.

--Zirconia Crowns or Lava Crowns (made by 3M Espe).
+-Zirconia Crowns.
 This type of all porcelain crowns are made out of a zirconium core with porcelain pressed or layered over the crown to follow the natural contours of teeth.
 These crowns offer good strength and durability.
 Due to great strength, the material can be used to make a bridge.

 -Procera Crowns (made by Nobel Biocare).
 These are made of an Alumina core with porcelain pressed or layered over the crown to follow the natural contours of the teeth.
 These crowns offer great strength and durability and are esthetically quite beautiful.
 Often used in the back of the mouth, (premolars, molars), these are cemented in with traditional cement and have less post-placement sensitivity.